by Anil Prasad

 I was amused to hear about the Panthalassa remix album.
 It’s amazing that we’re at a point in time in which we have remixers…

 …remixing a remix. [laughs] Yeah, but a lot of it isn’t related to Miles so much.
-I'd say 80% has very little to do with Miles.
+I'd say 80 percent has very little to do with Miles.
 It has everything to do with remix culture.
 I did quite a long piece of unreleased stuff from On The Corner just for the heads—for people that were really into that album.
 The piece is based on the energy and the concepts that were being developed with On the Corner which to me was already a very revolutionary record—very important.
-I just tried to extend that energy and experimentation myself with a 16 minute piece of outtakes which should be viable for people interested in that world of Miles Davis.
+I just tried to extend that energy and experimentation myself with a 16-minute piece of outtakes which should be viable for people interested in that world of Miles Davis.
 Beyond that, the rest of it is people interpreting whatever tape they were given the way they would interpret whatever tape they were given, which has very little to do with Miles Davis.

 Was this project your idea?

 Oh no, no, no. I would have done a whole remix album of just On the Corner.
 I would put out one a week indefinitely.
 There's so much music from that.
 Musically, I'm happy with the piece I did.
 The rest of it?
 I don't know what it is.
 I don't know what it has to do with Miles Davis.
-It's probably trying to get more contemporary DJ-related whatever people involved in it to attract attention to another audience.
-There'll be people that buy it because they see the name of whoever and will buy it without knowing the difference between Miles Davis and Louis Armstrong.
+It's probably trying to get more contemporary DJ-related people involved in it to attract attention to another audience.
+There will be people that buy it because they see the name of whoever.
+They will buy it without knowing the difference between Miles Davis and Louis Armstrong.
 So maybe it's positive.
 It helps the work and the label to push the thing.
 It's all good.
 But it's loops and sampling.
 And there's no spirit of Miles in it.
 It's not the same thing.
 I tried to retain the spirit of Miles in my thing because that's whose record I thought it was.